hajekim/hajekim/README.md

 - 🌱 I’m currently working Data Engineering & Data Science with Cloud Computing and MLOps
 - 📫 How to contact me: hajekim1@gmail.com & https://linkedin.com/in/hajekim/

-Data focused software engineer with 9+ years of experience with various software engineering and architectural experience in various technologies such as Oracle Fusion Middleware, cloud-native services and open sources.
-Skilled at establish and execute MLOps, data analytics platform and data warehouse using cloud computing service.
-Also earned a master's degree in applied data science for studied the data analytics and machine learning in 2020.
-An inventive person who enjoys to study new skills and being curious about it.
+Data focused software engineer with 9+ years of experience in software engineering with cloud computing service and open-source software and Oracle Fusion Middleware.
+Skilled at establish and execute MLOps, data analytics platform and data warehouse.
+Also interested in migrating and design to modernize application from legacy one.
+In addition, earned a master's degree in applied data science for studied the data analytics and machine learning in 2020.
+An inventive person who enjoys studying new skills and being curious about it.

 ### Tech Skillsets